ToBlick/cs101/slides/object-orientation.md

 ## Objects as reference types

-Because objects are reference types, when they are passed as arguments to a method, the memory address is what is passed.
+When Objects are arguments to a method, the memory address is what is passed.

 --